Scaling Your SaaS Shouldn’t Break Your Onboarding.

 But nothing feels lighter.

-When structure doesn’t strengthen with growth, pressure compounds.
+If structure does not strengthen with growth, pressure stacks up fast.

 We’ve seen this stage of growth before.